International Travel Guidelines

 BGSU utilizes Duo Two Factor authentication to help protect sensitive data.
 If you plan to access any of these protected services while traveling, you will need to plan accordingly.
 Keep in mind, Duo tokens and the mobile app are subject to export control.
 The United States Government maintains a list of embargoed countries and may have restrictions on whether or not you can travel to those nations with Duo tokens/mobile app.
 The Office of Foreign Asset Control (OFAC) maintains a Sanctions Program and Country Information list.
 Please review the list if you have questions about your destination country.

-Make sure your anti-virus software is up to date and then run a full scan of your devices to validate that they are clean of known malware prior to travelling.
+Make sure your anti-virus software is up-to-date and then run a full scan of your devices to validate that they are clean of known malware prior to traveling.

 During Your Trip